Regatta Frequently Asked Questions

 Race Day Things to Know

-- The boat prep and launch areas can get very congested.
-These are meant for coaches and rowers who are rigging or de-rigging boats and getting ready for races.
-Please use caution if you need to go through this area.
+The boat prep and launch areas get very congested.
+These are meant for coaches and rowers from the competing teams who are rigging or de-rigging boats and getting ready for races.
+Families and spectators should avoid these areas.

-- Please give your athlete(s) and their coaches space to prep for the upcoming race.
+Give your athlete(s) and their coaches time and space to prep for the upcoming race.
 Boat meetings, gear checks, and race plan reviews are all times when the athletes and coaches need to focus.

-- Please allow the athletes to return their boats to the boathouse and complete their post-race meeting.
+Allow the athletes to return their boats to the boat prep area and complete their post-race meeting.

 Race Day Emotions

-- Emotions run high on race day, when athletes have several races in a day they can experience several ups and downs within a short period of time.
+Emotions run high on race day, if athletes have several races in a day they can experience several ups and downs within a short period of time.